steineggerlab/Metabuli/README.md

       Make sure that 'DBDIR/taxonomy' is exist and empty.
       The same path should be used in step 1.
   ```
-  It will generate taxonomy dump files and 'assacc_to_taxid.tsv' with other files.
+  This will generate taxonomy dump files and `assacc_to_taxid.tsv` with other files.

   ```
   # 2.
-  ./metabuli add-to-library <FASTA list> <accession2taxid> <DBDIR> --assembly true
+  metabuli add-to-library <FASTA list> <accession2taxid> <DBDIR> --assembly true
     - FASTA list : A list of absolute paths of each assembly files.
       Each absolute path must include assembly accession.
     - accession2taxid : 'assacc_to_taxid.tsv' from the previous step
     - DBDIR : The same DBDIR from the previous step.
   ```
-  It will add your FASTA files to 'DBDIR/library' according to their species taxonomy ID and generate 'my.accession2taxid'
+  This will add your FASTA files to `DBDIR/library` according to their species taxonomy ID and generate 'my.accession2taxid'

 #### 2. Add to libarary (optional)
 ```
-./metabuli add-to-library <FASTA list> <accession2taxid> <DBDIR>
+metabuli add-to-library <FASTA list> <accession2taxid> <DBDIR>
   - FASTA list: A list of absolute paths of each FASTA files.
   - accession2taxid: A path to NCBI-style accession2taxid
   - DBDIR: The same DBDIR from the previous step.